InfamousTechers/DashboardProject/src/main/java/com/dash/dashboard/scraper/python/README.md

     for site_name in sites:
         assignementsTable.add_site(site_name)

-## Add sites with announcements to the AnouncementSites table
+## Add sites with announcementsTable to the AnouncementSites table
 >>> Create the table object
     announcementsTable  = AnouncementSitesTable()